Environment

 Hoki is one of New Zealand’s most commercially important deepwater fisheries.
 They are widely distributed throughout New Zealand waters, from depths of 10 m to over 900 m, with greatest abundance between 200 and 600 m.

 Hoki is managed by Fisheries New Zealand (FNZ) using the Quota Management System (QMS).
-FNZ works in partnership with Deepwater Group (a not for profit organisation that works on behalf of fisheries quota owners).
-The two parties have developed a single joint-management framework with agreed strategic and operational priorities and workplans.
-The partnership is focused on determining the maximum economic yield of the deepwater fisheries by setting catch limits that maximise returns over the long-term within the constraints of ecological sustainability.
-In 2018, industry voluntarily agreed not to fish 22% of their catch allowance for West Coast hoki.
+FNZ works in partnership with Seafood New Zealand | Deepwater Council (a not-for-profit organisation that works on behalf of fisheries quota owners).
+The two parties developed a joint-management framework with agreed strategic and operational priorities and work plans.
+The partnership is focused on determining the maximum economic yield of the deepwater fisheries by setting catch limits that maximise returns over the long term within the constraints of ecological sustainability.
+In 2018, the industry voluntarily agreed not to fish 22% of their catch allowance for West Coast hoki.

 The hoki fisheries were the first major whitefish fisheries to be certified sustainable by the Marine Stewardship Council and were re-certified for a fourth time in 2018.
 The MSC Certification covers all hoki caught in New Zealand.